marijnkoolen/pilot-cth-programme/week1/lecture-html.md

   + a slogan
 + Use semantic markup where possible
 + The element should be combinable with other elements into a single HTML document
++ By all means: collaborate, talk to each other, cheat, ...

 ### Tutorials